 Taking Back Sunday

 Three Days Grace — Former * Justin Timberlake *NSYNC member.
-Released first solo album in 2002.
+Released first solo album in 2002 and became the biggest boy-band breakout star since Michael Jackson.

 - Tied with Dream Theater as the most popular band in Tool Progressive Metal; they started in the 1990s, but released their arguable Magnum Opus Lateralus in 2001.